Menus-Plaisirs – Les Troisgros

 Menus-Plaisirs – Les Troisgros (lit.
 'Lesser pleasures: (Note: The French term menus-plaisirs literally means "minor pleasures," and also puns on "menu".
 The Menus-Plaisirs du Roi was an organisation responsible for royal entertainments under the French Ancien Régime.)
-The Troisgros [family]'; /fr/) is a 2023 French documentary film written and directed by Frederick Wiseman.
-It premiered out of competition at the 80th edition of the Venice Film Festival.
+The Troisgros [family]'; /fr/) is a 2023 French-language documentary film written and directed by Frederick Wiseman, in his final film before his death in February 2026.
+It follows the everyday activities of the French restaurant Le Bois sans feuilles.

+The film had its world premiere out of competition at the 80th Venice International Film Festival on 9 September 2023.
+It received universal acclaim, being considered one of Wiseman's best works.

 Synopsis

 The film focuses on the Troisgros family's Michelin 3-star restaurant "Le Bois sans feuilles" ('The Woods Without Leaves') and the farms which provide them the food, with more brief segments focusing on two other Troisgros' restaurants, Le Central and La Colline du Colombier.

-Like Wiseman's other documentaries, the film uses only observational footage with no interviews, music, or voiceover narration.
+Like Wiseman's other documentaries, the film uses cinema verité observational footage with no interviews, music, or voiceover narration.

 Production

 The documentary was conceived in 2020, after Wiseman had lunch at the Troisgros restaurant and asked the chef to film a documentary without any prior planning.
 Filming took place with a four-person crew over 35 consecutive days in 2020.